- One of the world largest and richest rainforest

 From 1980 to 2000 researchers have estimated that more round wood was harvested for the island of Borneo alone (so also including the Malaysian part) than from Africa and the Amazon combined (Brookfield & Byron, 1990)

 An official from the Ministry of Forestry declared in 2000 that “the wood-processing industry has been allowed to expand without reference to the available supply of timber, resulting in vast overcapacity.
 The shortfall in the official timber supply is being met largely by illegal logging, which has reached epidemic proportions” (International Herald Tribune, February 1st 2000, quoted in FWI 2002).

 It could have been quite simple : the Ministry of Forestry had the list of logging concessions.
-By law each concession is allowed an annual cut ; so it was obviously feasible to determine the maximum yearly legal timber supply and to regulate the licences timber-processing plants accordingly
+By law each concession is allowed an annual cut ; so it was obviously feasible to determine the maximum yearly legal timber supply and to regulate the licenses timber-processing plants accordingly.

-In the late 90s, the wood supply of the industry was estimated to be sourced 50% illegaly, 17% through the legal clearing of natural forests and 33% through timber plantations (FWI 2002).
+In the late 90s, the wood supply of the industry was estimated to be sourced 50% illegally, 17% through the legal clearing of natural forests and 33% through timber plantations (FWI 2002).

 Industrial timber plantation (Hutan Tanaman Industri or HTI) have been promoted by the government from the mid 1980s as an alternative to logging of natural forest.
 But with such an oversupply of cheap wood (mostly illegal) available, the profitability of standalone HTIs was rather hypothetical.
 On top of that business interests are going to completely rig the government policy.

 By law, HTI can only be established on degraded lands, like in the overexploited sections of a logging concessions.
 A clearing license (Izin Pemanfaatan Kayu or IPK) is then issued and the land can be fully cleared and then re-planted.